mattiapettene/PX4-mini-drone/docs/mocap_simu.md

 ros2 launch launch/mocap_offboard.launch.py
 ```

-This will start the qualysis plugin and start the bridge in order to fill the message fmu/in/vehicle_visual_odometry which is necessary for the external pose estimation
+This will start the qualysis plugin and start the bridge in order to fill the message fmu/in/vehicle_visual_odometry which is necessary for the external pose estimation.
+Without this step the vehicle will not be in ready to fly mode.

 ## Run the program